Kannan321/Azure_Olympics__DE/README.md

 4. **Analytics:** Write SQL queries using Azure Synapse Analytics to gain insights from the transformed data.
 Identify trends, statistics, and patterns related to the Olympics data.

-## Architecture

-_Include a description of the architecture diagram or flowchart._

-## Structure

-_Explain the structure of the repository, key folders, and their purposes._

-## Prerequisites

-_List any prerequisites or setup steps that users need to complete before using the project._

-## Usage

-_Provide instructions on how to use the project, run scripts, and perform data analysis._

----
-_This project is created by [Your Name].
-For questions or feedback, please contact [Your Email]._